Ford mustang mach e australia on the road

 RELATED: How will the Mustang Mach-E help Ford’s sales?
 Here’s where they are so far.

-The sweet spot of the range certainly seems like the Mustang Mach-E Premium with a single motor that produces 216kW of power and offers the most range of the line-up at almost 600km WLTP.
+The sweet spot of the range is the Mustang Mach-E Premium with a single motor that produces 216kW of power and offers the most range of the line-up at almost 600km WLTP.

-Online ordering is open from today, with Danni Winter, Marketing Director, Ford Australia, backing the Mustang Mach-E’s shift from the traditional.
-“This is why we’ve made the decision to offer customers the chance to reserve their vehicle online.
+Online ordering is open now, with Danni Winter, Marketing Director, Ford Australia, backing the Mustang Mach-E’s shift from the traditional.
+“This is why we’ve decided to offer customers the chance to reserve their vehicle online.
 It’s a natural part of our digital evolution and allows our customers to shop with their Authorised Ford EV Dealer 24/7.”
-If we were parting with $100,000 we’d at least want to drive the car first, but that’s not the way of the market!
-With most competitors offering a similar ordering system.

 Ford mustang mach e australia rear end